samjones00/docs/docs/_releases/2016-summary.md

 ## Aurelia updated to 1.0

-To coincide with the v1.0 release of Aurelia the Aurelia VS.NET template has been updated to v1.0 using **bootstrap.native** and is now pre-configured with both the new `servicestack-client` and local `src/dtos.ts` TypeScript Reference that includes an end-to-end Typed DTO integrated example.
+To coincide with the v1.0 release of Aurelia the Aurelia VS.NET template has been updated to v1.0 using **bootstrap.native** and is now pre-configured with both the new `@servicestack/client` and local `src/dtos.ts` TypeScript Reference that includes an end-to-end Typed DTO integrated example.

 ## Improved Razor intellisense